(Active) Listening vs. (Casual) Hearing

 Have you ever talked to someone who nods his or her head in agreement with what you have said, but they really weren’t listening?
 They are not connecting with you, but instead are thinking of other things as their mind wanders away from the conversation.
 They are hearing you, but not listening.

-To give someone your undivided attention means focusing on what is being said, and perhaps only making brief remarks of affirmation.
-As you do this, the speaker will realize that he or she is being heard when you (the listener) are attentive.
+To give someone your undivided attention means focusing on what is being said, and then only making brief remarks of affirmation.
+When you do this, the speaker will realize that he or she is being heard.
 Most often this happens through your body language, demonstrating that the listener is tuned in to what the speaker is saying.
 This is known as active listening, which includes not only hearing what is said, but paying close attention to what is being communicated through the person’s tone of voice and expressed emotions.

-Undivided attention includes greater engagement with the person that is speaking, not merely listening to the facts.
-This is not just casual listening, in which individuals tune in for facts and information that they can relate to; undivided attention has an emphasis, its main focus, on the speaker.
-In the practice (and it does take much practice) of active listening, the active listener is completely focused on what the other person is communicating.
+Undivided attention shows your engagement with the person that is speaking, not merely listening to the facts.
+This is not just casual listening, in which individuals tune in for facts and information that they can relate to; rather, undivided attention has an emphasis and focus on the speaker.
+In the practice (and it does take much practice) of active listening, the active listener is completely in tune with what the other person is communicating.

 As a Life Coach, it is critical that I hear not only what is being said, but also what is inferred.
 The acronym below highlights the keys to hearing what is communicated.